Lorex Doorbell Camera Review

 Smart Home Integration

-Of course, you can also integrate the doorbell into Lorex’s own proprietary Smart Home Security System.
+One of the cool things about Lorex is that you don’t even need an existing smart platform.
+You can integrate your doorbell into Lorex’s own proprietary Smart Home Security System.
 With a centralized hub, that system lets you view and record footage, talk to visitors, and turn cameras on and off with just the tap of a finger.
 The system also now includes facial detection technology for added security.
 Plus, you can use bluetooth to connect your home speakers for streaming music throughout your home.

 Still, Lorex’s relatively limited capabilities when it comes to integration was a definite disappointment in relation to competitors like Arlo.
 As we noted in our Arlo Video Doorbell review, Arlo supports pairing with all of the major smart home platforms.
 So if you’re a smart home aficionado, you might want to look at Arlo instead.